boonsboos/tetrvm/readme.md

 tetrvm is written in V, so get the V compiler.

 build tetrvm by running `v -prod -skip-unused .` in the main source directory.

+### roadmap

+- add comments to tesm
+- add label-resolving pass to JIT
+- add more instructions